sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-setup/cp-mobile-dev-kit-mcp-setup.md

 1. Download and install [Visual Studio Code](https://code.visualstudio.com/download) on your machine.

-2. Install the **Mobile Development Kit extension** from the Visual Studio Code Marketplace.
+2. Install the **SAP Mobile Development Kit Editor** from the Visual Studio Code Marketplace.

     ![MDK](img-1.2.png)